opchain vs. the others.

 What opchain isn't

-opchain isn't an IDE.
-It doesn't autocomplete as you type, and it won't open a PR against a remote repo for you while you sleep.
+opchain isn't an IDE or a hosted cloud agent.
+It doesn't autocomplete as you type, and it won't run unattended on vendor infrastructure while you sleep.
 It's a set of skills that turn Claude (in any of its surfaces) into a pipeline you can lean on for the slow work — discovery, spec, audits, deploys, postmortems — and a checkpoint protocol that survives the gap between chats.

 If you use Cursor or Copilot for line-by-line code, opchain sits on top of them — it's the long-form thinking layer, not the keystroke layer.